 - 1. Angle the card so that the RJ-45 connectors fit through the slot in the back panel. - 2.
-Align the captive screws at back-end of the card with the screw holes on the system board. - 3.
-Press the touch point on the card to ensure that connector on the card is in contact with the connector on the system board. - 4.
+Align the captive screws at back-end of the card with the captive screw sockets on the system board. - 3.
+Press the touch point on the card until the card connector is firmly seated on the system board connector. - 4.
 Using a #2 Phillips screwdriver, tighten the two captive screws to secure the network daughter card to the system board. - 5.
-Install the expansion-card riser 3. - 6.
+If applicable, install the expansion card(s) in the expansion-card riser 2. - 6.
 Close the system. - 7.
 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.